-1 killed, 1 other injured following shooting in east Austin
+1 killed, 1 other injured following shooting in East Austin

 When officers arrived, they found two male victims with gunshot wounds.
 One victim later died from his injuries and the other was taken to a local hospital.

 At this time, no one has been arrested for the incident.
-Police are asking people in the area to be aware of your surroundings.
+Police are asking people in the area to be aware of their surroundings.

 Police are asking the public to give them a call if they heard or saw anything on the incident.
 You can call APD at 512-477-3588 or contact the Crime Stoppers at 512-472-8477.